projectglow/glow/docs/source/etl/lift-over.rst

 Create a liftOver cluster
 ==========================

-For both coordinate and variant liftover, you need a chain file on every node of the cluster.
+For both coordinate and variant liftOver, you need a chain file on every node of the cluster.
 On a Databricks cluster, here is an example of a
-`cluster-scoped init script <https://docs.azuredatabricks.net/clusters/init-scripts.html#cluster-scoped-init-scripts>`_ you can use to download the required file for liftover from the b37 to the hg38 reference assembly is as follows:
+`cluster-scoped init script <https://docs.azuredatabricks.net/clusters/init-scripts.html#cluster-scoped-init-scripts>`_ you can use to download the required file for liftOver from the b37 to the hg38 reference assembly is as follows:

 .. code-block:: bash